Our favorite beach (one we never learned how to properly pronounce) was Llandudno Beach.

 Letting Loose in Llandudno

-When driving south between Camp's Bay and Hout Bay, you'll notice a sign and a turnoff for Llandudno.
-This is a small, residential area (so, no shops or restaurants here), but their blue flag beach is worth a visit if you have the time.
+When driving south between Camps Bay and Hout Bay, you'll notice a sign and a turnoff for Llandudno.
+This is a small, residential area (no shops or restaurants here) and their quiet beach is worth a visit.
 The current can be a bit strong here, so it might not be the best choice for swimming, but the white sand and beautiful granite boulders make this secluded area the perfect spot for sunbathing.
-If you're tempted to explore further and follow the signs to Sandy Bay, you'll be in for a surprise...this is Cape Town's official nude beach.
+If you're tempted to explore further and follow the signs to Sandy Bay, you'll be in for a surprise.
+Sandy Bay is Cape Town's official nude beach.